 NO BOOT SECTOR ON HARD DRIVE - The operating system may be corrupted.
-See "Contacting Dell."
+Contact Dell.
+See "Contacting Dell" on page 109.

-NO TIMER TICK INTERRUPT - A chip on the system board may be malfunctioning.
-Run the System Set tests in the Dell Diagnostics.
-See "Dell Diagnostics."
+No TIMER TICK INTERRUPT - A chip on the system board may be malfunctioning.
+Run the System Set tests in the Dell Diagnostics (see page 61).